-In January 2016, the Company granted a world-wide exclusive license for V-DOS47 to its wholly-owned subsidiary, HIO in Poland.
+In January 2016, the Company granted a world-wide exclusive license for V-DOS47 to HIO in Poland.
 The Company expects that day-to-day development activities in respect of V-DOS47 will be coordinated by HIO with coordination and oversight from some of the Company's scientists in Canada.